owaiswiz/tabler_icons_ruby/README.md

     $ gem install tabler_icons_ruby

+If you're not using Rails, remember to `require 'tabler_icons_ruby'`

 ## Usage

 If you're using this with Rails, you can simply use this helper in your views: